cfshi/coronavirus/proposal.md

 * How does communication affect public behaviour and the course of the outbreak?
 What are the side effects of changes in public behaviour?

+* How policy correlate with health behavior in contributing/reducing/avoiding the infection?

 * How can scientists and policy-makers evaluate and improve the effectiveness of their communication?

 # Resources

-		* By analyzing google trends data, the daily infected cases and fatality and frequency of media coverage,  we use Google Search Trends and media coverage as a proxy indicator for information dissemination and public reaction  (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3536663).
+		* Google Trend data.
+By analyzing google trends data, the daily infected cases and fatality and frequency of media coverage,  we use Google Search Trends and media coverage as a proxy indicator for information dissemination and public reaction  (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3536663).
-		* How science community report Ro of the virus transmission?
+		* Science community report Ro of the virus transmission.
 The epidemic findings is part of the information the public, media and international community rely on.
 They play a powerful role during public health crises due to the time urgency with which they can disseminate new information, accurate or not. (ref: [Early in the Epidemic: Impact of preprints on global discourse of 2019-nCoV transmissibility](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3536663)).
-		* We can also check findings of preprint (speedy information delivery, lack of peer review) in terms of accuracy and how misinformation get circulated based on those findings. (see [examples](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3536663))
+We can also check findings of preprint (speedy information delivery, lack of peer review) in terms of accuracy and how misinformation get circulated based on those findings. (see [examples](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3536663))
-		* How does the national and international community react to the disease outbreak and with what guidelines (analyzing official websites, such as WHO, CDC, Chinese Center for Disease Control and Prevention, etc) (i.e., analysis of social and policy countermeasures)
+		* Official websites.
+How does the national and international community react to the disease outbreak and with what guidelines (analyzing official websites, such as WHO, CDC, Chinese Center for Disease Control and Prevention, etc) (i.e., analysis of social and policy countermeasures)

-- How policy correlate with health behavior in contributing/reducing/avoiding the infection?
-		* We will study official website, in reference to media coverage.
-		* We will compare policies and recommendations to contain and prevent the spread of the disease in selected countries.
+We will compare policies and recommendations to contain and prevent the spread of the disease in selected countries.
 		* Although WHO position in the beginning of the virus spread was [questioned](https://www.washingtonpost.com/world/asia_pacific/chinese-officials-note-serious-problems-in-coronavirus-response-the-world-health-organization-keeps-praising-them/2020/02/08/b663dd7c-4834-11ea-91ab-ce439aa5c7c1_story.html) , how to interpret WHO information and recommendation need to be cautious.
 (It can be another interesting direction of comparison.)

 (Chyun’s confusion: Is context same as noise in modelling (e.g., Park and Dushoff 2020):  dynamical or process; noise(randomness directly or indirectly affecting disease transmission); observation noise(randomness underlying how many true cases reported).
 Based on their definition, how do context or media, public reaction and pubic policy-guideline fit into models?
 Is it a right question?)